-What is batata harra?
+What is Batata Harra?

 You can think of batata harra as being similar to the popular Spanish tapa patatas bravas, which are fried potatoes smothered in a spicy sauce.
-I always look for ways to make our food as healthy as possible, so while many batata harra recipes call for frying, I boiled mine then sautéed them in a little olive oil.
+I always look for ways to make our food as healthy as possible, so while many batata harra recipes call for frying, I boiled mine, then sautéed them in a little olive oil.
+This vegan, gluten-free recipe is ready in only 25 minutes!

 • Potatoes: You’ll need 6 medium-sized potatoes.
 Medium-sized potatoes should fit comfortably in the palm of your hand.

-• Extra virgin olive oil: You’ll need a few tablespoons of good EVOO to saute the potatoes, spices, and herbs.
+• Extra virgin olive oil: You’ll need a few tablespoons of good EVOO to sauté the potatoes, spices, and herbs.

-• Spices: Garlic, coriander seeds (or ground coriander), crushed red pepper flakes, and ground turmeric give these spicy potatoes the right amount of warmth and heat.
+• Spices: Garlic, coriander seeds (or ground coriander), crushed red pepper flakes, and turmeric give these spicy potatoes the right amount of warmth and heat.

 • Lime juice: Fresh lime juice brightens up the flavors in this skillet potato dish.

-• Fresh herbs: You’ll need chopped cilantro leaves, flat-leaf parsley leaves, and dill.
+• Fresh herbs: You’ll need chopped cilantro leaves, flat-leaf parsley leaves, and dill

 • Cut the potatoes.
 Drain the potatoes or scoop them out of the water carefully using a slotted spoon.
-Place them on a cutting board and allow them to cool for a few minutes then cut the potatoes into bite-sized cubes.
+Place them on a cutting board and allow them to cool for a few minutes, then cut the potatoes into bite-sized cubes.
 Set them aside.

 • Add the potatoes to the skillet.
-Toss well to coat them in the spices, then add a cup each chopped cilantro leaves, parsley leaves, and dill.
+Toss well to coat them in the spices, then add a cup each of chopped cilantro leaves, parsley leaves, and dill.
 Sprinkle some kosher salt and black pepper to taste, and allow the potatoes to cook for a few more minutes until completely tender.
 Once cooked, remove the batata harra from the heat and sprinkle with a bit more red pepper flakes if you want a bit more heat.
 You can also add more fresh herbs.

 Potatoes not only adopt the flavors they are paired with, but they also lend themselves to different cooking methods.
 I prefer to boil and saute them, but feel free to experiment with your own technique.